nrs-org/novelslop/content/vol_01/chap_14.typ

   // please fix this
   // also cac con gai da chao me chua
+  // chua a? quas tucj
-  With everyone leaving, a figure menacingly was there on the stand, looking straight to the disbanding group of female students from the Track and Field team.
-With her long black ponytails that swayed in the winds, the girl mumbled, in a clear and decisive tone,
+  With everyone leaving, all that was left was a figure, menacingly standing on the stands, looking straight to the disbanding group of female students from the Track and Field team.
+The girl, with her long black ponytails that lightly swayed in the winds, mumbled, yet in a clear and decisive tone,

+  // con chao me
+  // me kiet NOT from temu
   "I swear that I will bring you back to the place you belong, Setoguchi Hina."

   Right afterwards, the girl promptly walked away into the twilight.